alex-bellon/wikipedia/wikipedia.md

 [Number theory](https://en.wikipedia.org/wiki/Number_theory) - a branch of pure mathematics devoted primarily to the study of the integers.

 [Plastic number](https://en.wikipedia.org/wiki/Plastic_number) - is a mathematical constant which is the unique real solution of the cubic equation

+[Polite number](https://en.wikipedia.org/wiki/Polite_number) - a positive integer that can be written as the sum of two or more consecutive positive integers.

 [Roman Numerals](https://en.wikipedia.org/wiki/Roman_numerals) - The numeric system represented by Roman numerals originated in ancient Rome and remained the usual way of writing numbers throughout Europe well into the Late Middle Ages.